-In terms of new research efforts, SC State is interested in innovative research pertaining to the development of Smart Farms.
+Furthermore, SC State is interested in innovative research pertaining to the development of Smart Farms.
 Smart Farms are a means of incorporating information and communication technologies into agriculture.
 Sensors are installed in fields to collect data about soil and plants.
 The data would be beneficial in helping to prevent diseases and make agriculture efficient and sustainable.
 Smart Farming is the future of agriculture.
 Therefore, research will be conducted to secure and optimize internet-of-things deployed for Smart Farming.
 It makes the farm process automated and smarter, enabling the farmer in reducing the cost and effort.
+The administration has identified and is in the process of acquiring property to establish the foundation for Smart Farming.